Home (2020 film): Production

 In May 2019, it was announced Jake McLaughlin, Kathy Bates, and Lil Rel Howery had joined the cast of the film, with Franka Potente directing from a screenplay she wrote, with BAC Films set to produce and distribute the film in France.

 Release

-It had its world premiere at the Rome Film Festival on October 20, 2020.
-It also screened at the San Francisco International Film Festival on April 9, 2021.
+It had its world premiere at the Rome Film Festival on 20 October 2020.
+It also screened at the San Francisco International Film Festival on 9 April 2021.

+Reception

+On The Guardian, Leslie Felperin rated it 3 out of 5 stars writing that "the set-up teeters on the edge of cliche, but Potente and the fine cast keep it from toppling over by restraining the emotional torque of the material."
+On Screen International, Wendy Ide wrote that "the lack of soapy histrionics serves the film well - this is a story told quietly, calmly and with dignity."

+Writing in The Wrap, Carlos Aguilar highlighted in his review that "engaging performances by Jake McLaughlin and Kathy Bates make up for some script shortcomings."

+For Film Threat, Allan Ng scored the film an 8 out of 10 writing in his review consensus section: "the plot works beautifully, and McLaughlin shines."